TanZng/data-dota/TODO/README.md

 - At what day time/season/month matches happen?
 - At what day time/season/month people stamp or comeback? (data from the dota api)
 - Spike in win-rate by champion/season/month?
-- Which lineup/other champions favors certain champions?
+- Which lineup (other champions) favors certain champions?

 # Whats gonna be done project?